susan-18/xuehangwen.github.io/README.md

 ## License

-Copyright Sen Li, 2023-2025.
+Copyright Xuehang Wen, 2023-2026.
 Licensed under an MIT license.
 You can copy and mess with this template.